 - Using a floss threader, floss your bonded/fixed retainer and your front teeth at least once a day.

 - Brush the area surrounding your fixed retainer vertically as well as horizontally to clear buildup from around the metal wires.

 How much do retainers cost?

-Invisalign and other clear retainers are part of the entire realignment process.
-There aren’t separate braces and retainers.
-The cost of these long-term retainers is built-in to what you pay from the start.
+Invisalign and other clear retainers are part of the entire realignment process — you don’t pay separately for braces and retainers.

 - Andriekute, A., Vasiliauskas, A., & Sidlauskas, A. (2017).
 A survey of protocols and trends in orthodontic retention.
 Progress in orthodontics, 18(1), 31.
 Full text: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5632597/

 - Pratt, M. C., Kluemper, G. T., Hartsfield Jr, J. K., Fardo, D., & Nash, D. A. (2011).
 Evaluation of retention protocols among members of the American Association of Orthodontists in the United States.
 American Journal of Orthodontics and Dentofacial Orthopedics, 140(4), 520-526.
 Full text: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5161457/